A nonamenable type $F_{\infty}$ group of piecewise projective homeomorphisms: Normal Forms

-\begin{lem} Any standard form can be converted to a standard form with no potential cancellations using the relations. \end{lem}
+\begin{lem} Any weak standard form can be converted to a weak standard form with no potential cancellations using the relations. \end{lem}

-\begin{proof} We prove this by induction on the number of percolating elements in the standard form.
+\begin{proof} We prove this by induction on the number of percolating elements in the weak standard form.
 The base case is trivial.
 Let this be true for $n-1$.
-Let $fy_{s_1}^{t_1}...y_{s_n}^{t_n}$ be a standard form such that $t_i\in \{1,-1\}$.
-We remark that the condition for $t_i$'s is simply a matter of notation, i.e. for example we write $y_s^2$ as $y_sy_s$.
+Let $fy_{s_1}^{t_1}...y_{s_n}^{t_n}$ be a weak standard form such that $t_i\in \{1,-1\}$ (for convenience of notation).